lake-wg/authz/draft-selander-ace-ake-authz.md

 ### Voucher Response {#voucher_response}

-The authorization server decrypts the identity of the device and looks up its certificate, Cert(PK_U).
+The authorization server decrypts the identity of the device and looks up its certificate, Cert_PK_U.
 The authorization server sends the voucher response to the authenticator.
 The Voucher_Response SHALL be a CBOR array as defined below:

 ~~~~~~~~~~~
 Voucher_Response = [